tugraz-isds/rslidy/README.md

 This task initiates a rebuild and synchronises the browser every time a source files changes.

-a specific file can be synchronised with `--slide <file>`:
+a specific slide deck can be synchronised with `--slide <slide-deck>`:
 ```
-pnpm exec gulp watch --slide <file>
+pnpm exec gulp watch --slide <slide-deck>
 ```
-The file has to be in the `examples/tests/` directory.
+The file has to be in the `examples/` directory.